awsomesawce/scripts-pwsh/README.md

 # scripts-pwsh

+## 10-29

+Working with pwsh inside code is great in that it has a bunch of options and features, but it takes up a ton of memory.
+The integrated Powershell console doesn't have the prompt theme that default profile has.
+Also, syntax highlighting for raw markdown inside code is gone for some reason.
+Why is this the case?
+I'd rather edit markdown files inside Kate but that will take up another 100MBs of memory that I'd rather not take up!.......

 ## Update 10/27

 I've added the `*.*~` files to `.gitignore`.  `vim` creates these weird backup files whenever I edit a file with it.